 Plain English Summary of Judgment in Review Petition

-The 3-judge bench appointed to hear the review petitions filed against the decision in Subhash Kashinath Mahajan delivered its judgment on 1 October 2019.
-In its 51-page judgment, the Bench recalled the Court's directions in Subhash Kashinath Mahajan in relation to the regustration of FIRs and arrest of persons under the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities Act), 1989 (‘Act’).
+On 1 October 2019, the Bench comprising Justices Arun Mishra, M.R.
+Shah and B.R.
+Gavai delivered its judgment in the review petitions filed against the decision in Subhash Kashinath Mahajan.
+In the 51-page judgment authored by Justice Mishra, the Bench recalled the Court's directions in Subhash Kashinath Mahajan in relation to the regustration of FIRs and arrest of persons under the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities Act), 1989 (‘Act’).
 Following are the directions which have been rendered invalid by the Bench: